philipov/magedark/spell_spheres.md

 # Major Spell Spheres

+- Contents
   - Introduction.
   - Rule for how to cherry-pick a spell from a school.

+- Types of Spheres
+  -  Hard A
+      - Damage Cantrip
+      - Damage at 1st
+      - Defense at 2nd
+      - AoE at 3rd
+      - Utility at 4th
+  -  Hard B
+      - Utility Cantrip
+      - Defense at 1st
+      - Damage at 2nd
+      - Utility at 3rd
+      - AoE at 4th
+  -  Hard C
+      - Defense Cantrip
+      - Utility at 1st
+      - AoE at 2nd

+  - Hard D
+      - Damage/Utility Cantrip
+      - AoE at 1st
+      - Utility at 2nd
+      - Damage at 3rd
+      - Utility at 4th
+      - AoE at 5th
+      -
+  - Soft A
+  - Soft B
+  - Soft C

 <details>
   <summary>#### </summary>